-Hypoglycemia (low blood sugar) is a major factor and you may want to read my post on how I eliminated reactive hypoglycemia symptoms by adopting an intermittent fasting lifestyle.
+Hypoglycemia (low blood sugar) is a significant factor, and you may want to read my post on how I eliminated reactive hypoglycemia symptoms by adopting an intermittent fasting lifestyle.

 Here are other causes of sugar cravings:

 - Hunger.
-It’s easy to confuse sugar cravings with hunger and sometimes sugar won’t do the trick when you’re really hungry.
+It’s easy to confuse sugar cravings with hunger; sometimes, sugar won’t do the trick when you’re hungry.

 - Depression, Anxiety, Stress.
 People turn to sugar for a quick mood boost, but this isn’t healthy.
 Sugar causes sugar crashes and makes it even harder to feel good.

 - Tiredness.
 Sugar helps people stay awake, but it’s a temporary solution because the sugar will just make you tired later